Alpha Prime Racing: Car No. 5 history

 On August 18, 2025, it was announced that the team would field a fourth car, which would be the No. 5 at the summer Daytona race, with Caesar Bacarella driving.
 The team obtained owner's points from the No. 5 from Our Motorsports.
 Stefan Parsons was due to join the team at Gateway Motorsports Park, but withdrew the entry prior to the race.
-The car was again entered into the Bristol race, but withdrew prior to qualifying when Parsons switched to the No. 35.
+The car was again entered into the Bristol race, but withdrew prior to qualifying when Parsons switched to Joey Gase Motorsports No. 35.
+During the final race at Phoenix, the team formed partnership with Joey Gase Motorsports again to field the No. 5 for Glen Reen.